 All too often, camera bags take their styling cues from Henry Ford’s Model T. They have a boxy shape and you can have any colour you like, so long as it’s black.
+Some of the best camera backpacks are also the worst style culprits.
 Most are undeniably functional and durable but they’ll never set the fashion world alight.
 Maybe it’s time for a change.

 Sidestepping the dubious allure of black nylon, a growing number of luxury photographic bags feature premium leather and waxed canvas, or a mix of the two.
 Most are based on classic satchel or messenger bag styling, but add some clever design flourishes and wouldn’t look out of place anywhere from Carnaby Street to Beverly Hills.

 None of the luxury bags in this buyers’ guide certainly are a ‘case’ of style over substance.
 They’re designed to cosset your kit and give serious protection against the bump and grind of daily life.
 Indeed, most of them aim to be highly versatile, so you can use them to carry camera gear, or just your everyday kit and caboodle.
 Let’s settle into the lap of luxury and see what’s on offer.

 Spectacular design meets sumptuous quality

 Main material: Canvas/tweed | External dimensions: 400x280x127mm | Weight: 2.2kg | Laptop/tablet compartment: 15-inch laptop + tablet | Removable camera insert: Yes | Top handle: Yes | Strap pad: Yes (x2)